sadsfae/ansible-elk/README.md

      - ```install_kibana_xpack: true```
      - ```install_logstash_xpack: true```
      - Note: Deploying X-Pack will wrap your ES with additional authentication and security, Kibana for example will have it's own credentials now - the default is username: ```elastic``` and password: ```changeme```
-   - Deploy clustered setup by changing cluster to true in group_vars/all.yml
-     - If deploying clustered environment, Logstash and Kibana Server must be the same.
-Multiple logstash servers are not yet supported.

 ## ELK/EFK Server Instructions
    - Clone repo and setup your hosts file